In vitro fertilisation (IVF)

 If the woman's Fallopian tubes are irreparably damaged, if she suffers from severe endometriosis or if less sophisticated methods of treating infertility caused by immunological, andrological, or unknown factors have failed, in vitro fertilisation (i.e. fertilisation outside the body) is often the only promising way of achieving a pregnancy.

 In this case, the woman is given hormone injections (gonadotrophins) to stimulate the growth of several oocytes (egg cells) in both ovaries.
 The tolerability of the hormones and the reaction of the ovaries to them varies from patient to patient.
-Every stimulation is therefore monitored by ultrasound and hormone controls.The injections are normally administered over 9-14 days, and 2-4 ultrasound and blood tests are carried out in this period.
+Every stimulation is therefore monitored by ultrasound and hormone controls.The injections are normally administered over 9-14 days, and 2-3 ultrasound (and blood) tests are carried out in this period.

-If the tests suggest that some mature oocytes are present, ovulation is triggered by drugs, and around 36 hours later - when ovulation is about to occur - the oocytes are retrieved in our clinic by ultrasound-controlled aspiration through the vagina with the patient under conscious sedation.
+If the tests suggest that some mature oocytes are present, ovulation is triggered by drugs, and around 36 hours later - when ovulation is about to occur - the oocytes are retrieved in our clinic by ultrasound-controlled aspiration through the vagina with the patient under short-term-anaesthesia.

 On the day of oocyte retrieval, we also need a sperm sample from the male partner.
-Both egg and sperm cells are then together introduced into a special culture medium in our IVF lab and transferred into an incubator for fertilisation.
+Both egg and sperm cells are then brought together in a special culture medium in our IVF lab and transferred into an incubator for fertilisation.

 The embryo is transferred to the patient 2-3 days after oocyte aspiration (5-6 days in the case of blastocyst culture).
 The early embryos (mostly in the 2-8-cell stage or blastocytes) are transferred into the uterine cavity using a soft plastic catheter under ultrasound control.
 No anaesthesia is required for the embryo transfer.